 The Caldwell County Board of Education, whose members are elected by the citizens of Caldwell County, has the authority to designate management, make binding decisions, and influence operations.
 The Board has final approval over the budget and primary accountability for fiscal matters, including deficits.
 Accordingly, Caldwell County Schools are not included in any other reporting entity as a component unit and has no component units.

-GAAP require that management provide a narrative introduction, overview, and analysis to accompany the basic financial statements in the form of Management's Discussion and Analysis (MD&A).
+GAAP requires that management provide a narrative introduction, overview, and analysis to accompany the basic financial statements in the form of Management's Discussion and Analysis (MD&A).

-The Caldwell County Public School System is a comprehensive school district serving the entire county including the municipalities of Lenoir, Granite Falls, Hudson, Gamewell, Cedar Rock, Cajah's Mountain, Sawmills and parts of the town of Blowing Rock, Hickory and Rhodhiss.
+The Caldwell County Public School System is a comprehensive school district serving the entire county including the municipalities of Lenoir, Granite Falls, Hudson, Gamewell, Cedar Rock, Cajah's Mountain, Sawmills and parts of the town of Blowing Rock, Hickory, and Rhodhiss.
 The system was created through a merger of the Caldwell County and the City of Lenoir public school systems in July 1974.

-The School system is led by the Caldwell County Board of Education and the Superintendent.
+The school system is led by the Caldwell County Board of Education and the Superintendent.
 The Board consists of seven members who are responsible for setting policy.
 The Board is elected on a non-partisan basis.
 The Superintendent is appointed by the Board and serves as the chief executive officer.
 The Superintendent and his administrative team are charged with managing the operation of the school system.

 Caldwell County Schools is the thirty-third largest system in North Carolina out of one hundred fifteen.
-The system includes eleven elementary, four K-8, four middle, three high schools, two alternative schools, an early college high school and a middle college, both of which are located on the campus of the community college.
-The system schools ages as well as enrollment are listed under the operating information in detail.
-The system employees just under one thousand five hundred full-time employees and has a student population of eleven thousand four hundred and forty five.
-There are seven hundred and fifteen certified teachers, of which one hundred and sixty-nine are certified by the National Board of Professional Teaching Standards.
+The system includes eleven elementary, four K-8, four middle, three high schools, two alternative schools, an early college high school, and a middle college, both of which are located on the campus of the community college.
+The school systems building ages, as well as enrollment, are listed under the operating information in detail.
+The system employees over one thousand five hundred full-time employees and has a student population of eleven thousand two hundred and thirty-six.
+There are approximately eight hundred certified teachers, of which one hundred and sixty-six are certified by the National Board of Professional Teaching Standards.

 Caldwell County is located in scenic northwestern North Carolina, approximately 70 miles northwest of Charlotte, 85 miles west of Winston-Salem and 90 miles east of Asheville.
 The altitude of the County ranges from 900 to 5,964 feet above sea level with topography ranging from rolling foothills to high-forested mountains.
-It has a land area of 471 square miles and an estimated population of 81,287.
+It has a land area of 471 square miles and an estimated population of 82,029.
 There are ten incorporated municipalities in Caldwell County.
 The City of Lenoir is the largest municipality and serves as the county seat.

 Established in 1841, Caldwell County was carved from the counties of Burke and Wilkes.
-A bill to establish the county was rejected in 1839 because a faction within the state legislature wished to form two Democratic counties instead of one Whig county.
-Representative Elisha P. Miller reintroduced the bill on November 19, 1840 to establish a county from Burke and Wilkes to be named Boone.
-It was first read and rejected on December 5, 1840.
-It was read a second time and passed by the casting vote of the Speaker, Robert B. Gilliam on December 14, 1840.
-There was some confusion over the selection of the name; however, when Charles Manley, Clerk of the House, suggested to Representative Miller that the county be named for Dr. Joseph Caldwell, first President of the University of North Carolina and an advocate of the public school system and a railroad system stretching from Morehead City through the questioned county to Tennessee, the bill was ratified and signed on January 11, 1841.
+A bill to establish the county was rejected in 1839 due to a faction in the state legislature that wished to form two Democratic counties instead of one Whig county.
+Representative Elisha P. Miller reintroduced the bill on November 19, 1840, to establish a county from Burke and Wilkes to be named Boone and it was rejected on December 5, 1840.
+It was reintroduced and passed by the casting vote of the Speaker, Robert B. Gilliam on December 14, 1840.
+Charles Manley, Clerk of the House, suggested to Representative Miller that the county be named for Dr. Joseph Caldwell, first President of the University of North Carolina and an advocate of the public school system and a railroad system stretching from Morehead City through the questioned county to Tennessee, the bill was ratified and signed on January 11, 1841.